 After one day of workshops on Monday, May 24, 2021, the technical program will begin on Tuesday, May 25, 2021 and continue through Friday May 28, 2021.
 The conference times will follow Eastern Daylight Time (EDT).

 Each day of the technical program will begin at 9:00am EDT with a one-hour plenary, followed by a 15 minute networking break, then two hours of technical paper presentations.
 Special sessions will take place 12:30pm – 5:30pm.

-Paper presentations at ACC 2020 will consist of two formats: 2 parallel rapid-interactive (RI) sessions during the morning (discussed in detail below), followed by 22 parallel traditional 20-minute oral presentation sessions in the afternoon and evening.
+Technical paper presentations at ACC 2021 will consist of two formats: 2 rapid-interactive (RI) sessions and 21 parallel traditional 15-minute oral presentation sessions, all in parallel.

 If you have been included in an RI session and would like information about how to prepare for your presentation, please click here.

 Below is the basic program layout for each day at the conference: